gpstar81/GPStar-proton-pack/SMOKE.md

 Below are some examples of how to implement smoke into your Proton Pack.
 There are 4 outputs on the DIY Arduino Mega and gpstar Proton Pack PCB that are configured to go 5V HIGH during smoke effect phases:

-- Smoke1 `Pin 39` aka.
+- Smoke1 `SM-1 - gpstar Proton Pack PCB` or `Pin 39 - Arudino Mega` aka.
 N-Filter Smoke
-- Smoke2 `Pin 35` aka.
+- Smoke2 `SM-2 - gpstar Proton Pack PCB` or `Pin 35 - Arduino Mega` aka.
 Booster Smoke
-- Fan1 `Pin 33` aka.
+- Fan1 `FN-1 - gpstar Proton Pack PCB` or `Pin 33 - Arduino Mega` aka.
 N-Filter Fan
-- Fan2 `Pin 50` aka.
+- Fan2 `FN-2 - gpstar Proton Pack PCB` or `Pin 50 - Arduino Mega` aka.
 Booster Fan

 **Note: Fan1 is set to go off during overheat sequence only.
 It is useful for pushing smoke through the N-Filter**